Doc999tor/Excel-to-Html-Grid/README.md

 `Index.html` file has a form so you can send the data from the grid to `server.php`, it will generate SQL `INSERT` query for all the grid.

-Tested for right-to-left direction (Hebrew and Arabic)
+Tested for right-to-left direction (Hebrew and Arabic), you can switch direction with "Switch to rtl/ltr" button

 ---